Viydal/twitch-engagement-bot/README.md

 - If the bot fails to transcribe a segment of audio of sufficient the length, it will assume nothing was said and repeat the loop.
 - Recorded audio will temporarily be saved within the audio.mp3 file.
 - Transcribed audio will temporarily be saved within the transcript.txt file.
+- It is recommended that you create a new twitch account to host the engagement bot.

 # Usage